Anaesthesia - paediatric cardiac invasive lines

 Minimise infection risk by:

-- Adhering to the CLAB guidelines during insertion and ongoing use.
+- Adhering to the Central Line Associated Bacteraemia (CLAB) guidelines during insertion and ongoing use.

 - Removing the line as soon as possible.